Publish

 Click "..." then Edit to modify an existing flow.

-Click "..." then Delete to delete an existing flow.
+Click "..." then Delete to delete an existing task.

 A confirmation modal will pop up.
-You must confirm you wish to delete the flow in order to complete the deletion process.
+You must confirm you wish to delete the task in order to complete the deletion process.

 Confirm you wish to delete the flow and all of its historical logs.